Niwas-Kumar/ai-learning-disorder/README.md

-# 🧬 AI-Based Learning Disorder Detector – Teacher Dashboard
+# 🧬 AI-Based Learning Disorder Detector

 ## 📌 Overview
 This project is a **Spring Boot backend system** designed to assist schools in the **early detection of learning disorders** (e.g., dyslexia, ADHD, slow learning).